 copycpln gvc create --name quick-start-service-to-service --location aws-us-west-2

-and will be hosted at AWS within the us-west-2 region.
+The GVC created is named quick-start-service-to-service and will be hosted at AWS within the us-west-2 region.

 Note: The cpln apply command is used to create the Workloads that are defined in the YAML manifest file.
 The file can be viewed by clicking here.